qw245roar/stanford-faq/README.md

 ### Running Locally

 There are two options for running a Quickstart Jupyter Notebook locally on your machine.
-We recommend the docker based setup unless you have most of the dependencies already available on your machine (e.g. Python 3.7 or higher, Jupyter, PiP)
+We recommend the docker based setup unless you have most of the dependencies already available on your machine (e.g. Python 3.7 or higher, Jupyter, PIP)

 #### [Run with Docker](docker.md) <br/>